thetwoface/foundryvtt-acks-core-dev/README.md

 - Spellcasting

 ### **Recent Updates**
-For a complete list of changes, [refer to the Changelog](https://github.com/AutarchLLC/foundryvtt-acks-core/blob/master/Changelog.txt).
-Here are some of the significant changes in the latest release:
+For a detailed list of changes for each release, [refer to the Changelog](https://github.com/AutarchLLC/foundryvtt-acks-core/blob/master/Changelog.md).

-- Added the ACKS II specific Initiative sequencing including Surprise bonuses and Initiative conditions such as Delaying and Readied.
-- Updated the game system to add Foundry version 11 and version 12 compatibility.

 ## Installation Instructions
 **Forge Hosting**